kiplin-dev/emblem-generator-vue/README.md

 </script>
 ```

-You can pass a `width` props to define the size of the displayed emblem (the emblem is a square).
+You can pass a `size` props to define the size of the displayed emblem (the emblem is a square).

 To be able to display different emblems in the same page, the divs where the emblems are generate must have a different id.
 To achieve this, a random id is generate for the containing divs.
 But if you need to have a specific id (for CSS purpose or something else) you can pass a `divId` props.